Q: How do I set up the app for the first time?

 Q: How do I use Hiya to look up unknown numbers?

-To copy a phone number, go to your Recent calls within the iPhone Phone application and tap on the info icon (the “i” with a circle around it) for the number you wish to look up.
-Once you’re on the contact card, press the caller's number and hold it for a couple seconds.
-The option to copy the number will appear.
-Tap “Copy” and the number is ready for you to paste into other apps.
+A: First go to your Recent calls within the iPhone Phone application and tap on the info icon (the “i” with a circle around it) for the number you wish to look up.
+Once you’re on the contact card tap on Share Contact, then tap on Hiya.
+You can then either view in Hiya, Report spam, or Block.

 Q: How do I report and leave a comment on a call that I received?